WordPress/performance/plugins/dominant-color-images/readme.txt

 = 1.0.0 =

-* Initial release of the Dominant Color Images plugin as a standalone plugin. ([704](https://github.com/WordPress/performance/pull/704))
+* Initial release of the Image Placeholders plugin as a standalone plugin. ([704](https://github.com/WordPress/performance/pull/704))